Tango can be just a dance.

 But it can be much more.When I am "expectant" and present, I feel a transfer of information.
 More than just a transfer, I feel an understanding, an empathy.

-I was leaving a very tense job because I felt under attack by my boss.
-When I got a new job, I arranged a going-away lunch buffet and got a salsa partner to come teach my colleagues how to dance a little salsa and merengue.
-She and I demonstrated a bit of tango and salsa as a warm-up.
-Connie, my salsa friend, taught salsa and zumba, and soon many were out dancing and having fun.
+The following personal experience is one of the most powerful examples of this: I was leaving a very tense job because I felt under attack by my boss.
+A good part of the staff saw her as "the enemy."
+When I got a new job, I arranged a going-away lunch buffet and got a salsa and tango partner to come teach my colleagues how to dance a little salsa and merengue.
+She and I demonstrated a bit of tango and then salsa as a warm-up.
+Connie, my salsa friend, taught the guests some salsa, and soon the staff were all out dancing and having fun.

 Most going-away parties with this group were absolutely boring, but my "dance-away party" was probably the best party I have ever hosted.
-At the very end the the party, my boss, asked if we should dance a going-away salsa.
+At the very end the the party after the staff was gone, my boss, asked if we should dance a going-away salsa.
 That was the last thing I expected to come out of her mouth -- an invitation to dance.

 It was a chance to dance with the enemy.

-I suggested a tango rather than her suggestion to dance a salsa.
+She asked to dance salsa.
+I countered, suggesting that we dance a tango.
 Given the chance to dance for peace, I knew that the tango embrace would be the better choice.
-During the party, my boss had not danced once in at the party although she once was a ballroom dance teacher.
+During the party, my boss stood back and had not danced even once during the party.
+She had been a ballroom dance teacher.
+That was strange.
+She was always distant with the staff.
 The DJ, Connie and the boss's secretary were the only people present.
 I had the DJ play a tango from Biagi.
 This was tango.
 Close embrace.
 Rhythmic.

 By this time in my life, I knew about the healing aspects of tango -- the embrace to music -- but I did not expect the ensuing powerful effects from "dancing with the enemy."
 Dancing with her had a powerful and lasting effect on me because much was forgiven through our embrace at that moment.
 I cannot easily tell you why, but it was as if I knew how she felt -- that she was a human with her own struggles too.
 Maybe I saw myself too from her eyes.
 From our dance, I felt an enemy had been destroyed through mutual compassion.
 It took courage for her to ask, and it took courage to follow my intuition to suggest a tango.
 Aren't enemies created from a lack of empathy in the first place?